wp-plugins/really-simple-ssl/readme.txt

 * All hyperlinks in the front-end are changed to https, so any hardcoded http urls, in themes, or content are fixed.

 = Customisation options =
 You can extend the urls that are replaced with a simple filter, see also the FAQ.
 For example, when widgets, libraries, images etc are included from another domain, or when forms redirect to another domain.
 In that case you have to extend the url list with your own custom url list.

 For more information: go to the [website](http://www.rogierlankhorst.com/really-simple-ssl/), or [contact](http://www.rogierlankhorst.com/really-simple-ssl-contact-form/) me if you have any questions or suggestions.

-= Remarks =

-For more information: go to the [website](http://www.rogierlankhorst.com/really-simple-ssl/), or [contact](http://www.rogierlankhorst.com/really-simple-ssl-contact-form/) me if you have any questions or suggestions.